BumboBlast/godot-chess-engine/README.md

         [] check
             [x] checks if king is being attacked
-               [] (sometimes only updates the next turn) [] impossible to put yourself in check
+            [x] impossible to put yourself in check [x] if in check, can only make moves that escape check [] cant castle out of check
-            [] if in check, can only make moves that escape check
+            [] cant castle through check

             [] pawn rules
                 [x] move one space
                 [x] move pawn 2 spaces if on second/ seventh rank